-Project Update (April 1, 2014): The Lower Harbor Brook CSO Storage Facility was placed on line on December 31, 2013 and several small CSO events occurred over the first three months of 2014.
+Facility Operation: The Lower Harbor Brook CSO Storage Facility was placed on line on December 31, 2013 and several small CSO events occurred over the first three months of 2014.
 The first large event occurred on March 29, 2014 with nearly 2” of rainfall in the City of Syracuse as well as significant snow melt.
 The snowpack was concentrated with water due to the very wet late season snow storms.
 The Lower Harbor Brook Storage Tank was filled during this event with the system operating essentially as designed.
 This first large event provided information for refinement of future operations.
 The storage system was dewatered with all of the contents pumped to the HBIS for conveyance to Metro for treatment.
-Site restoration began in late March with completion scheduled for June.
-The Contractor will stay onsite for the duration of the Performance Period as required in the Contract Documents.
+Site restoration was completed in 2014.

-VIDEO UPDATE: Testing the storage facility flushing system at Lower Harbor Brook CSO Storage Facility in anticipation of facility start up!
+VIDEO (December 2013): Testing the storage facility flushing system at Lower Harbor Brook CSO Storage Facility in anticipation of facility start up!